smitkoli18ce5005/MDP_discoverylandco/README.md

 * Explore our worlds on home page
 * Lands of discovery on home page
 * Home footer on home page
 * About DLC header on About DLC page
+* Our mission section on About DLC page